-Mill Pond Complex.
-The largest of the open spaces at 20 acres, the Mill Pond Complex provides surface water conveyance, including Plan Area surface runoff and flow from the City of Fort Bragg Alder and Maple Creek drainages, which are routed into the man-made Mill Pond (Pond 8) and then out to Fort Bragg Landing.
-Through the Mill Pond Complex Restoration Project, the Mill Pond maywill be closed, the Mill Pond Dam maywill be removed, and the Mill Pond Complex area maywill be restored to reflect premill development aquatic and terrestrial habitat conditions including seasonal wetlands, a-perennial streams, riparian habitat, and coastal grassland and shrub habitats.
+• Maple Creek Restoration Area.
+The largest of the open spaces at 20 acres, this area provides surface water conveyance, including Plan Area surface runoff and flow from the City of Fort Bragg Alder and Maple drainages, which are routed into the man-made Mill Pond (Pond 8) and then out to Fort Bragg Landing.
+Through the Maple Creek Restoration Project, the Mill Pond may be closed, the Mill Pond Dam may be removed, and the area may be restored to more natural aquatic and terrestrial habitat conditions including seasonal wetlands, perennial streams, riparian habitat, and coastal grassland and shrub habitats.
+This area includes three major ponds (Ponds 6, 7 and 8) and a number of coastal act wetlands in the low area behind the beach berm.

-Maple Street Riparian Area.
-This 11.5-acre riparian area includes perennial wetlands at the end of Maple Street and a spring-fed perennial stream channel that provide surface water conveyance and water quality improvement benefits as well as wetland and upland riparian habitat.

-- Wildlife Corridor.
-This 200 foot wideapproximately ten acre wildlife corridor connects the Maple Street riparian area and the culverted Alder Creek with the Mill Pond Complex and provides space for the daylighting of Maple Creek from the Maple Street Riparian Area to Fort Bragg Landing and Alder Creek from Alder Street to Maple Creek. - Pond 5.
-This former man-made fire-fighting pond, located at the end of Oak Street, currently provides some-surface runoff detention functions for upgradient areas adjacent to the pond.
-It-also provides habitat for water fowl and aquatic vegetation.
+- Maple Street Riparian Area.
+This riparian area includes perennial wetlands at the end of Maple Street. a spring-fed perennial stream channel that provide surface water conveyance and water quality improvement benefits, an upland riparian habitat, and an areas of redwood and mixed invasive forest. - Pond 5.
+This former man-made fire-fighting pond, located at the end of Oak Street, currently provides surface runoff detention functions for upgradient areas adjacent to the pond.
+It provides habitat for water fowl and aquatic vegetation.